MetaforceWebsite/metaforce-docs/pages/coreFeatures/dataOperations.md

 It supports 3 data migration types:

--   `Insert` - insert all records as new in the target org.
+-   `Insert` - insert records as new in the target org.
--   `Update` - Update all records based on the record id.
+-   `Update` - Update records based on the record id.
--   `Upsert` - Upsert all records based on selected external field.
+-   `Upsert` - Upsert records based on selected external Id field.